foxeyb28/MovieReviews/README.md

 WHEN I view movie selection
 then I am presented with a age input when I answer the age requirement
-THEN I am presented with the options to select a cocktail suggestion that will pair well with the moive
+THEN I am presented with the options to select a cocktail suggestion that will pair well with the movie